weizman/temp-website/_posts/2020-02-02-client-side-future.md

 **_tl;dr_**

-> This is one of my **favorite** write-ups so far: client side security is a niche tech field that seems to be unneeded for the most part.
+> This is one of my **favorite** essays so far: client side security is a niche tech field that seems to be unneeded for the most part.
 As someone who's very passionate about it, that's something that's hard for me to accept.
-After being addressed by a well known security researcher ([Shubham Shah](https://shubs.io/)), I dive into the mixed feelings I have with the field as well as present my take on the industry and most importantly, strongly argue in details why I think **client side security isn't dying - but in fact is on the rise.**
+After ([Shubham Shah](https://shubs.io/)) addressed this topic in his [tweet](https://twitter.com/infosec_au/status/1698322940159557987), I elaborate into the mixed feelings I have with this field, as well as present my take on the industry and most importantly, strongly argue why I think client side security isn't dying - but in fact **is more crucial now than was ever before**.

 ## Does client side security still matter?